Selecting the Best Cable Materials for Extreme Temperatures

 - The first melt processable fluoropolymer to be released

-- Features improved cold flow resistance, higher tensile strengths, and increased abrasion resistance
+- Features improved cold flow resistance, higher tensile strength, and increased abrasion resistance

-As we all know, harsh environments can put added stress on devices and the cable connectivity solution.
-Below are some additional factors to think about when designing for extreme temperatures, which will impact design choices.
+Harsh environments can add stress to devices and the cable connectivity.
+Below are additional factors to consideration when designing cables for extreme temperatures.

 - Will the cable be used in a static application or will it be moving?
 Cold temperatures can decrease the flexibility of a cable and make it very brittle.
 If flexibility is important, consider a TPE (thermoplastic elastomer) or a TPU (urethane) as both jacket materials are rugged and perform well in low temperatures.